kalray/compiler-explorer/CONTRIBUTING.md

 ## Basic code layout

 Code is separated into server-side code and client-side code.
-Server packages are installed via `package.json` and client-side via
+All dependencies(server and client side) are installed via `package.json`.
-`bower.json`.
 Server code is in `app.js` and in the `lib` directory.
 Client code is all in the `static` directory.

 In the server code, the `app.js` sets up a basic `express` middleware-driven web server, delegating to the various compiler backends in `lib/compilers`.
 Most inherit (loosely) from `lib/base-compiler.js` which does most of the work of running